sumitmaji/usefulcommands/kubernetes/README.md

 kubectl auth can-i get nodes --as lancelot -A
 ```

-- How check which roles we have from config file
+- How check which roles we have from config file.
+[Link](https://faun.pub/assign-permissions-to-an-user-in-kubernetes-an-overview-of-rbac-based-authz-in-k8s-7d9e5e1099f1)
     1. First get the user name from the current-context in kubeconfig file
     ```shell
     kubectl config view | grep current-context